What is cardiac rehabilitation?

 Referrals and further information

 Referral forms are available in outpatient clinics and on the wards.
-Alternatively, you can download the referral form at the right.
+Alternatively, you can fill in the online cardiac rehab referral form here.

 For more information about our stop smoking clinic, please contact Debbie Beach in cardiac rehabilitation by: